el10savio/goRingBuffer/README.md

 # goRingBuffer

-This is a basic overwriting ring buffer without locks to test its performance.
+This is a basic overwriting ring buffer to test its performance.